 The National Human Rights Center is a government agency responsible for educating the public and officials on the principles of human rights and democracy and for ensuring that the government complies with its international obligations to provide human rights information.

 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

 The law and constitution prohibit discrimination on the basis of race, gender, disability, language, and social status.
 Nonetheless, societal discrimination against women and persons with disabilities existed, and child abuse persisted.

 The law does not specifically prohibit domestic violence, which remained common.
 While the law punishes physical assault, police often discouraged women from making complaints against abusive partners, and officials rarely removed abusers from their homes or took them into custody.
-Human rights contacts, however, reported greater willingness by local police and officials to address reports of domestic violence, including in Jizzakh Region and in the traditionally conservative Fergana Valley.
-Society considered the physical abuse of women to be a personal affair rather than a criminal act.
+Human rights contacts, however, reported greater willingness by local police and officials to address reports of domestic violence, including in Jizzakh Province and in the traditionally conservative Fergana Valley.
+Society considered the physical abuse of women to be a personal rather than criminal matter.
 Family members or elders usually handled such cases, and they rarely came to court.
 Local authorities emphasized reconciling husband and wife, rather than addressing the abuse.

 Sexual Harassment: The law does not explicitly prohibit sexual harassment, but it is illegal for a man to coerce a woman who has a business or financial dependency into a sexual relationship.
 Social norms and the lack of legal recourse made it difficult to assess the scope of the problem.
-During the year the government brought sexual harassment or rape charges against several individuals known to be at odds with the authorities or who reported human rights abuses.

 Birth Registration: Citizenship is derived by birth within the country’s territory or from one’s parents.
 The government generally registered all births immediately.